codecrypto-academy/pfm-web2.5-feb25/README.md

 # Script for automatic creation of a Besu network
 **This script creates a basic BESU network with the following 3 nodes: rpc-node, bootnode and a miner-node(Initial validator)**

+❕This script will create a besu network with the following default configurations:
+- Name: besu-network
+- ChainID: 246700
+- Only the miner-node address will be specified in the alloc field

 ## ⚙️ Requirements
 **Operating System**: The script is designed to work on Linux and macOS-based systems (it can also be run on Windows if you have a Bash-compatible environment, such as WSL).